Grim-/Outward.Mount/docs/MountComponents.md

  GlideComp
->
-> This just adds the ability to sprint to the mounts, the speed bonus
+> This just adds the ability to lift a little off the ground.
-> can be modified as are most things in this mod, it will also lift a
-> little off the ground.

 ```xml
 <MountCompProp CompName="GlideComp" xsi:type="GlideCompProp">